rabellamy/row-fixer/README.md

 The Solution (in a nutshell)
 ============================

-- Figure out which elements belong on the same row.
+- Using JavaScript, figure out which elements belong on the same row.
 - Find the height of the biggest one in the row.
 - Set that max height to all of the elements in that row.